 The research is focusing on the Nubian ibex, an elusive mountain goat living in the Huqf escarpment which we know little about, but which is increasingly threatened and disappearing.
 To do this the team is using camera trapping to identify the distribution and status of ibex, conservation hotspots for the species, and identifying reliable population monitoring tools.
 In addition, they aim to live-capture the large mountain goat to attach small GPS-tags that will track the movements of ibex, showing us the species daily needs and requirements, area use and seasonal behaviour.

 The research is uncovering the species habits and habitats, crucial information in order to protect the home and behaviours of the species.
-While discussing the research project, Taimur Al Said will describe the ups and downs of the fieldwork and other biodiversity discoveries of the area.
+While discussing the research project, Taimur Al Said described the ups and downs of the fieldwork and other biodiversity discoveries of the area.

 This event has now taken place, but be sure to keep checking back for details of the 2019 Lecture!